Beverly Hills, California: 20th century

+Restrictive covenants

 Beverly Hills was one of many all-white planned communities started in the Los Angeles area around this time.
 Restrictive covenants prohibited non-whites from owning or renting property, unless they were employed as servants by white residents.
 It was also forbidden to sell or rent property to Jews in Beverly Hills.

+Incorporation

 Burton Green began construction on The Beverly Hills Hotel in 1911.
 The hotel was finished in 1912.
 The visitors drawn by the hotel were inclined to purchase land in Beverly Hills, and by 1914 the population had grown enough to qualify for incorporation as an independent city.
 That same year, the Rodeo Land and Water Company decided to separate its water business from its real estate business.
 The Beverly Hills Utility Commission was split off from the land company and incorporated in September 1914, buying all of the utilities-related assets from the Rodeo Land and Water Company.

 In 1919, Douglas Fairbanks and Mary Pickford bought land on Summit Drive and built a mansion, finished in 1921 and nicknamed "Pickfair" by the press.
 The glamour associated with Fairbanks and Pickford as well as other movie stars who built mansions in the city contributed to its growing appeal.

+Water supply

 By the early 1920s, the population of Beverly Hills had grown enough to make the water supply a political issue.
 In 1923, the usual solution, annexation to the city of Los Angeles, was proposed.
 There was considerable opposition to annexation among such famous residents as Pickford, Fairbanks, Will Rogers and Rudolph Valentino.
 The Beverly Hills Utility Commission, opposed to annexation as well, managed to force the city into a special election and the plan was defeated 337 to 507.

 In 1928, the Beverly Wilshire Apartment Hotel (now the Beverly Wilshire Hotel) opened on Wilshire Boulevard between El Camino and Rodeo drives, part of the old Beverly Hills Speedway.
-That same year, oilman Edward L. Doheny finished construction of Greystone Mansion, a 55-room mansion meant as a wedding present for his son Edward L. Doheny, Jr. The house is now owned by the city of Beverly Hills and is a designated historical landmark.
+That same year, oilman Edward L. Doheny finished construction of Greystone Mansion, a 55-room mansion meant as a wedding present for his son Edward L. Doheny Jr. The house is now owned by the city of Beverly Hills and is a designated historical landmark.

 In the early 1930s, Santa Monica Park was renamed Beverly Gardens and was extended to span the entire two-mile (3-kilometer) length of Santa Monica Boulevard through the city.
 The Electric Fountain marks the corner of Santa Monica Blvd. and Wilshire Blvd. with a small sculpture at the top of a Tongva kneeling in prayer.
 In April 1931, the new Italian Renaissance-style Beverly Hills City Hall was opened.